MSH19/Clustering-via-Jenks-Natural-Breaks/README.md

 # Clustering via Jenks Natural Breaks

 Processing and analyzing sensor signals using Jenks Natural Breaks Clustering.
-Developed using MATLAB, ARDUINO, and C-based Nordic nRF SoC modules.
+Developed using MATLAB, Arduino, and C-based Nordic nRF SoC modules.

+---

+## 📂 Folder Structure and Implementation Details

+This repository contains several implementations of the **Jenks Natural Breaks (JNB)** clustering algorithm applied to sensor data changepoint detection:

+- **Arduino/**
+  1D JNB implementation for microcontrollers using the Arduino platform.

+- **Matlab/**
+  1D JNB algorithm implemented in MATLAB for offline or batch processing of sensor signals.

+- **nRF52832/**
+  C-based 1D JNB implementation optimized for Nordic nRF52832 SoC devices.

+- **Matlab_2D/**
+  Extends JNB to 2D signals, demonstrated on Human Activity Recognition (HAR) accelerometer data from the UCI dataset, for multidimensional changepoint detection and visualization.

 ---